Justin-YCheese/Desgin-VI/Lab_6.md

 What I don't understand is why one would use renders to preparse strings when you could just use variables?
 Perhaps to compress the strings, and for increased readability.

+## Update:
+So I recently talked with my dad about coding for internaltionalization, or I18N, and he told me how this can be used in combination with somekind of gettext() function and a resource file to prepare programs for localization.
+A resource file is a file of all the strings in a program that would have to be translated.